ItsGosho/HC-SR04/README.md

 Let's say that you have a measurement in your program with **5** samples.
 If the **HCSR04** is not connected, then there will be no samples, but you will lose time for example **~315 milliseconds** on **each loop**.

 To avoid that and you can try measuring after specific time again.
-That is where the cooldowns come.
+That is where the cool downs come.

 The cooldown will be **activated**, when **all of the samples** that have been measured have **timed out**.
 If a **measurement fails again**, then it will be **activated again** and so on.